 Decisions, decisions!
 We’ll go over some of the basic decisions you need to make, to give you a head start on your planning.

 Working with a Funeral Home

-The vast majority of funeral homes operate ethically and in their client’s financial and emotional best interests.
-However, some funeral homes are not as trustworthy.
+The vast majority of funeral homes operate ethically and in their clients’ financial and emotional best interest, but some are not as trustworthy.
 Either way, there are a few avoidable expenses to look out for.